meuus/meuus.github.io/_posts/2019-03-25-popaudit-zfs.md

 ## Focus of analysis

 ## Scalability information
 Unfortunately in this training course we could not perform the full scale analysis.
 For the full scalability analysis on the JUWELS the _ZFS_ needs computer resources which would be provided in the next Optimization & Scaling Workshop.
-Nevertheless, in the former Scaling Workshop on [JUQUEEN](http://www.fz-juelich.de/ias/jsc/EN/Expertise/Supercomputers/JUQUEEN/JUQUEEN_node.html "JUQUEEN system") the DG (Discontinuous Galerkin method) module was scaled up to 28672 nodes as shown in this figure.
+Nevertheless, in the former Scaling Workshop on [JUQUEEN][juqueen] the DG (Discontinuous Galerkin method) module was scaled up to 28672 nodes as shown in this figure.

 ![Strong scaling of _ZFS_](http://www.fz-juelich.de/ias/jsc/EN/Expertise/High-Q-Club/ZFS/scalingplot.png?__blob=poster)